 If a Student Trustee resigns, is disqualified or is removed from office, a Student Trustee may be elected to the vacancy in accordance with Article 26.1.

-If an Alumni Trustee or an External Trustee resigns, is disqualified or is removed from office, an Alumni Trustee or an External Trustee (as appropriate) shall be appointed to the vacancy in accordance with Article 27.1 or 28.1 respectively.
+If an External Trustee resigns, is disqualified or is removed from office, or an External Trustee (as appropriate) shall be appointed to the vacancy in accordance with Article 27.1 or 28.1 respectively.

 TRUSTEES’ POWERS AND RESPONSIBILITIES